 Quite a bit older than the other cities on this list, Cesky Krumlov in the Czech Republic was founded as a castle in the 13th century.
 Located on the Vltava River, it was voted a UNESCO World Heritage Site for its extraordinary Gothic, Renaissance and Baroque architectural elements.
 There is no better time to appreciate the beauty of this classic European city than when it’s covered in soft white snow.

-So maybe next time you are booking a trip to the beach for the winter you will think again.
+So maybe next time instead of booking a trip to the beach, you opt for one of these beautiful winter destinations.
 I encourage you to switch it up this year and explore some of the nicest cities in the world to visit in winter.
-With spectacular art, architecture, culture, and outdoor activities you won’t be disappointed.
-Not to mention its an experience you and your family will talking about for you years.
-Maybe next year you will get a taste for the cold and head to biggest winter of them all.
-Don’t forgot to bundle up!
+With spectacular art, architecture, culture, and outdoor activities, you won’t be disappointed.
+Not to mention, it’s an experience you and your family will be talking about for years.
+Possibly, next year, you will get a taste for the cold and head to some other beautiful winter destinations.
+Don’t forget to bundle up!